verbindolai/YouTube-Playlist-OCR/README.md

 ### Use
 - Install dependencies with `npm install`
-- YouTube-API Key needs to be stored in an enviromnent variable called `YOUTUBE_API_KEY`
+- YouTube-API Key needs to be stored in an enviromnent variable called `YT_API_KEY`
 - Adjust filepath, filename, sreenshot-interval, language, text frame position/size etc. in constants at the top of `parse.js`
 - Run with `npm run start`